-Although Singapore is well-protected from most natural disasters, the increase in frequency and severity of extreme weather events such as storms and heavy rains leading to floods can disrupt the Group's operations, which may damage the Group's leased properties and/or the surrounding infrastructure, hamper and injure the Group's employees during their work, damage underground cable installations and roads, disrupt supply chains for concrete production, and delay the Group's projects.
-Some leased properties could also face increased insurance premiums and even become uninsurable over time.
+Although Singapore is very well-protected from most natural disasters, the increase in frequency and severity of extreme weather events such as storms and heavy rains leading to floods can disrupt the Group's operations, which may damage the Group's leased properties and/or the surrounding infrastructure, hamper and injure the Group's employees during their work, damage underground cable installations and roads, disrupt supply chains for concrete production, and delay the Group's projects.
+Operational costs can also increase due to increased insurance premiums, and in some cases, if physical climate risks further increase over time, some of the Group's assets could become uninsurable.
 To minimise the potential risks and hazards, the Group regularly monitors weather conditions and takes precautionary measures during bad or extreme weather conditions.